samuelim01/tp/docs/UserGuide.md

 ### 2.6.5.
 Exiting the program: `exit`

-Wrap up your planning session seamlessly.
-Exit the program, confident that all your meticulously curated data is securely saved, ready to be picked up where you left off.
+Allows you to exit the program, so that you can wrap up your planning session seamlessly and pick up where you left off next time.

 Format: `exit`

+>Tips:
+><br>
+>- Upon exit, the latest data is saved to your machine at `data/addressbook.json`.

 <br />